asyncio

 client

 .
 If this id already exists, the given traits are merged with any existing traits.
 Any existing matching traits are over written.
-Mindlytics supports strings, booleans, and numbers as trait values.session.end_session()
+Mindlytics supports strings, booleans, and numbers as trait values. - device_id - (optional, None) A unique device id.
+If user id is not passed then device_id is requiredd.

 is called, any open conversations are also closed.